t-gomez/silhouettes/README.md

 ## Usage

-Particle system will automatically shuffle between shapes, to load your custom model click on the button on the bottom right corner and upload your `.obj` file.
+Point system will automatically shuffle between shapes, to load your custom model click on the button on the bottom right corner and upload your `.obj` file.
 You can also move around the scene freely using default mouse controls like dragging, right-click dragging, mouse wheel dragging, etc.

 ## Acknowledgements